Path Cover, Hamiltonicity, and Independence Number: An FPT Perspective: Introduction

 \subsection{Overview of \Cref{thm:above_GM,thm:max_model}}

 The proof of \Cref{thm:above_GM} uses \Cref{thm:max_model} as a black box.
 We start with sketching the proof of \Cref{thm:above_GM}.

-\emph{Overview of the proof of \Cref{thm:above_GM}:} To sketch the proof of \Cref{thm:above_GM}, we first recall the standard proof of the Gallai–Milgram theorem for undirected graphs.
-This proof hinges on a simple observation: if a path cover of \(G\) consists of more than \(\alpha(G)\) paths, then there is an edge connecting the endpoints of two different paths.
-Merging these two paths into one reduces the cover by one path.
-Reiterating this step yields a polynomial-time algorithm that produces a path cover of size at most \(\alpha(G)\).
-Notably, the algorithm does not need to know \(\alpha(G)\) in advance; it merely keeps merging pairs of paths with adjacent endpoints until no such pair remains.
-The procedure can begin from the trivial cover formed by \(\lvert V(G) \rvert\) single-vertex paths.
+\emph{Overview of the proof of \Cref{thm:above_GM}:} To sketch the proof of \Cref{thm:above_GM}, we first recall the standard argument for Gallai–Milgram's theorem in undirected graphs.
+The key observation is that if a path cover of \(G\) has more than \(\alpha(G)\) paths, then there must be an edge connecting the endpoints of two distinct paths.
+By merging these paths, the cover size decreases by one.
+Thus, starting from the trivial cover consisting of \(\lvert V(G) \rvert\) single-vertex paths, we can iteratively obtain a path cover of size at most \(\alpha(G)\).
+This procedure runs in polynomial time.
+Importantly, we do not need to know \(\alpha(G)\) in advance; the algorithm simply keeps merging paths with adjacent endpoints until no such pair remains.

-The procedure above does not, by itself, provide any additional relationship between the number of paths \(p\) in the obtained path cover \(\mathcal{P}\) and the independence number \(\alpha(G)\) beyond \(p \le \alpha(G)\).
-To address this issue, we introduce the notions of \emph{usual} and \emph{special} paths.
+The merging procedure used to prove Gallai–Milgram's theorem does not provide any additional information beyond \(p \le \alpha(G)\), where \(p\) is the size of the constructed path cover \(\mathcal{P}\).
+To move beyond this bound, we extract more structural information from a path cover once the Gallai–Milgram merging process can no longer continue.
+For this purpose, we introduce the notions of \emph{usual} and \emph{special} paths.
 A path is called \emph{usual} if its endpoints are distinct and no edge connects them in \(G\); otherwise, the path is \emph{special}.

-We argue that having usual paths in \(\mathcal{P}\) is advantageous.
-For instance, if all paths in \(\mathcal{P}\) are usual, then the endpoints of these paths form an independent set of size \(2p\).
-(Otherwise, we could merge two paths whose endpoints are adjacent.)
-In particular, this implies \(p \le \alpha(G)/2\).
-Even having \(k\) usual paths is sufficient, since their endpoints would then form an independent set of size \(p + k\).
-Alongside \(\mathcal{P}\), this independent set would constitute a feasible output for the algorithm in \Cref{thm:above_GM}.
+Intuitively, usual paths are “open-ended”: their endpoints are free, and since no edge ties them together, both endpoints can safely be included in an independent set.
+Usual paths are therefore useful for building independence, as each such path potentially contributes two vertices to the independent set.
+More formally, assume there are at least \(k\) usual paths in \(\mathcal{P}\) and that no edges connect the endpoints of two distinct paths \(P_i, P_j \in \mathcal{P}\).
+Then, if for each special path (of which there are at most \(|\mathcal{P}|-k = p-k\)) we take one endpoint, and for each usual path we take both endpoints, we obtain an independent set \(I\) of size at least \((p-k)+2k \ge p+k\).
+The path cover \(\mathcal{P}\) together with the independent set \(I\) forms a certificate in \Cref{thm:above_GM} for the case when \(\mathcal{P}\) contains at most \(\alpha(G)-k\) paths.

+Thus, the first step of the proof of \Cref{thm:above_GM} is as follows.
+We start from a trivial path cover \(\mathcal{P}\) consisting of single-vertex paths and perform “Gallai–Milgram mergings”.
+That is, we merge paths in \(\mathcal{P}\) exhaustively as long as there exists a pair of paths with adjacent endpoints.
+When no such merge is possible, if at least \(k\) paths are usual, the algorithm constructs \(I\) and outputs a valid solution.